 The California Centers for International Trade Development (CITD) was established in 1989 to enhance the global competitiveness of California companies and to support international trade development in local communities.
 Currently, there are five CITD offices throughout California; two in southern California and three in northern California.

-The CITDs have over thirty Service Delivery Points throughout California and Partnership Agreements with almost 200 organizations throughout the state, 98% of which are public entities.
+The CITDs have more than 30 service providers throughout California and partnership agreements with almost 200 organizations throughout the state, 98% of which are public entities.

-Northern California CITD has helped over 5,000 businesses in northern California reduce trading risks, find new clients, and increase profits.
+Sacramento CITD has assisted more than 5,000 businesses in northern California reduce trading risks, find new clients, and increase profits.

-We also have trained more than 120 students in the past twelve years and increased their international trade knowledge and experience through our six-month International Internship Program.
+We also have trained more than 120 students and increased their international trade knowledge and experience through our six-month International Internship Program.